dying/Cloudflare-Bulk-Ban-IP-Address/README.md

 1. Put API credentials into `cf_settings.py`.
 See the `cf_settings.example.py` file for an example.
 1. Type `python cloudflare_ban.py` to run the script and ban the IPs.
 1. The script will write output to the screen.
-1. Check [Cloudflare](https://www.cloudflare.com/threat-control) to see the banned IPs.
+1. Check your firewall tools.